A-Z Artist Index Compilations Record Labels Media

 Bio:

-Both singles are similar.
-"Pack Up Your Bags" is a Philly soul style number while "Let Us Break Bread Together", which Gibney recorded with Alyce back in 1970, is more gospel.
+Gibney's solo singles are similar.
+'Pack Up Your Bags' is a Philly soul style number while '"Let Us Break Bread Together' (which Gibney recorded with Alice back in 1970) is more gospel.

 Gibney & Donovan Discography